Titanic Belfast’s Sunday Afternoon Tea is served in Titanic Suite, the opulent event space on the top level of the iconic Titanic visitor attraction.

-After taking in the surroundings, enjoy a delicious afternoon tea delivered with first-class service.
-Choose from a sumptuous seasonal menu featuring a selection of finger sandwiches, classic scones with fresh cream, mouth-watering macaroons and sweet treats, as well as tasty savoury bites.
+After taking in the surroundings, enjoy tasty treats delivered with first-class service fit for the ‘ship of dreams’.
+Enjoy a sumptuous selection of finger sandwiches, savoury items, classic scones and mouth-watering sweet bites.

-And no afternoon tea would be complete without the perfect pot of tea to go with it.
-Titanic Belfast serves locally blended Thompson’s loose leaf tea served in replica White Star Line crockery which was used on board Titanic and other White Star Line vessels.
+And of course, no afternoon tea would be complete without the perfect pot of tea to go with it.
+Titanic Belfast serves locally blended Thompson’s loose leaf tea, available in a range of flavours.
+The best part is it’s served in crockery replicated from that used on board Titanic and other White Star Line vessels.
 Add a glass of prosecco, champagne or a cocktail for an extra taste of luxury.

 Combine your afternoon tea with the full Titanic Experience.
 Take a self-guided tour of the nine interactive galleries to uncover the story of Titanic, from her conception in Belfast in the early 1900s to her maiden voyage and subsequent place in history.